Strong Constraints on Dark Photon and Scalar Dark Matter Decay from INTEGRAL and AMS-02 data: Dark Matter Models and Decays

 In models where the dark photon mass lies well below the $Z$-boson mass, the dark photon decay rate to fermions is typically approximated following the equation given in Ref.~\cite{Fabbrichesi:2020wbt} as:

-where $\alpha=1/137$ is the fine structure constant, and $N_{c}$ represents the number of colors for each Standard Model fermion, with $N_{c}=1$ for charged leptons, and $N_{c}=3$ for charged quarks.
+where $\alpha=1/137$ is the fine structure constant, $Q_f$ is the electric charge of the SM particle, $m_f$ is the mass of the SM fermion, and $N_{c}$ represents the number of colors for each Standard Model fermion, with $N_{c}=1$ for charged leptons, and $N_{c}=3$ for charged quarks.
 However, as the dark photon mass approaches the $Z$-boson mass, contributions from kinetic mixing with the $Z$ become dominant.
 In this work, we calculate the full decay width to SM fermions, including electroweak (EW) interactions as:

 where the functions $F_{1,2,3}$ are defined as: